Dangote refinery: High complexity

 The Dangote Oil Refinery has a Nelson complexity index of 10.5 which means that it will be more complex than most refineries in the United States (average 9.5) or Europe (average 6.5).
 (The largest refinery in the world, the Jamnagar Refinery in India, has a complexity of 21.1.)
 The Nelson complexity index basically increases with the number and capacity of chemical procedures after the distillation, e.g. hydrocracking, NHT, CCR, RFCC, polymerization etc.

-In short: Like other refineries, the Dangote refinery separates the molecules of crude oil in the distillation column by their length, breaks the longer molecules into shorter ones ("cracking") and combines short molecules into medium-sized ones ("alkylation").
+Like other refineries, the Dangote refinery separates the molecules of crude oil in the distillation column by their length, breaks the longer molecules into shorter ones ("cracking") and combines short molecules into medium-sized ones ("alkylation").
 It improves the knock resistance RON by remodelling initially linear molecules into ring structures ("CCR") or branch structures ("Penex").
 It removes harmful sulphur in the Merox system, with the NHT and by SCANfining.

 Superlatives

-The Dangote refinery is the seventh-largest oil refinery in the world (as of 2025, see here).
+The Dangote refinery is the seventh-largest oil refinery in the world, see here.

 In 2019, the world's largest crude distillation column, weighing 2,350 tonnes, was installed in place at the Dangote refinery by a specialist Dutch company.
 With a height of 112 metres it is slightly taller than the Saturn V rocket which brought the first man to the moon (110.6m) and 16 metres taller than Big Ben.
 In the same year, three more records were set when the world's heaviest refinery regenerator was installed - having already been the "heaviest item ever to be transported over a public road in Africa" at a stately 3,000 tonnes and also being "the heaviest single piece of steel structure" of the world.